 Sending your prospective book buyers directly to Amazon is okay in moderation.

-To create more interest in you, the author, and your books, it is much better to “funnel” your readers to something more interesting than a book buy button.
+It is much better to “funnel” your readers to something more interesting than a book buy button to create more interest in you, the author, and your books.

 How to build a simple book funnel

-You don’t need to create complicated, and expensive sales funnel that a large company would use.
+You don’t need to create a complicated and expensive sales funnel that a large company would use.